lordtahdus/ReconCov/README.md

 For NOVELIST estimator, there is a cross validation algorithm to select the optimal thresholding value (no closed-form expression), which also has its C++ version to speed up the process (50% faster than R version).

+This package is also built for simulations: generating hierarchical data with customisable VAR(1) and correlation data-generating-process structures.

 For paper markdown production, click [here](https://github.com/lordtahdus/Recon_Honours_Thesis) (private)